-8 Ways to Cope with Holiday Stress During a Pandemic
+8 Ways to Cope with Holiday Stress

+While we can’t relieve all holiday stress (like buying for your picky in-laws), we can help you cope.
 This holiday season, we’re counting down eight ways to practice self-care.

 1. Nurture Your Body